Fact based stock research

 CONSOLIDATED RANK: VALUE

-Last update of Value Rank: 18-Apr-2024.
+Last update of Value Rank: 2-May-2024.
 Stock analysis on value ratios: The higher the rank, the lower the value ratio of John Wiley & Sons; except for dividend yield where the rank is higher, the higher the yield.

 Growth Metrics in Detail

-ANALYSIS: With an Obermatt Growth Rank of 13 (better than 13% compared with alternatives), John Wiley & Sons shows one of the most restricted growth dynamics in its industry.
+ANALYSIS: With an Obermatt Growth Rank of 11 (better than 11% compared with alternatives), John Wiley & Sons shows one of the most restricted growth dynamics in its industry.
 There is little momentum in this company.
 The Growth Rank is based on consolidating four value indicators, with three out of four indicators below average for John Wiley & Sons.
 Sales Growth has a below market rank of 1, which means that, currently, professionals expect the company to grow less than 99% of its competitors.
 The same is valid for Capital Growth, with a rank of 31, and Profit Growth, with a rank of 26.
 Currently, professionals expect the company to grow its profits less than 74% of its competitors).
 Only shareholders are optimistic.
-Stock Returns are above average at a rank of 60, which means that the stock returns have recently been above 60% of alternative investments. ...read more
+Stock Returns are above average at a rank of 58, which means that the stock returns have recently been above 58% of alternative investments. ...read more

-RECOMMENDATION: The overall picture with a consolidated Growth Rank of 13, is a sell recommendation for growth and momentum investors.
+RECOMMENDATION: The overall picture with a consolidated Growth Rank of 11, is a sell recommendation for growth and momentum investors.
 That picture may be the result for a company that has reached the bottom.
 All went south for John Wiley & Sons, and it still looks bad, but some investors already see light at the end of the tunnel, rewarding the stock with recent above-market stock returns.
 It could also mean that investors are correcting an overreaction to negative news.
 If that were the case, the positive stock returns are not yet a sign of recovery.
 Investors should look closely at the Value and Sentiment indicators before they make a stock purchasing decision, because growth is unlikely to be the driving argument behind this investment.
 While momentum is a popular investment factor, the value aspect might be the more important one, in the longer term.
 We recommend analyzing the stock with Obermatt’s Value, Safety, and Sentiment Ranks to arrive at a 360° View of the stock purchase case, especially since the growth performance is low here. ...read more

 GROWTH METRICS 2021 2022 2023 2024